Country number: 63

 Over the border from Kenya into the Serengeti.
+A frustrated lion is batting away vultures surrounding his kill,as we arrive.
+He’s not very keen on us either.
 Hot air ballooning down The Great Rift Valley is an absolute doddle after the white water rafting, very gentle, serene, absolutely fantastic.
 The gazelles below, leaping along with us and the hippos heads bobbing in the blue pools.
 I would have done it again the next day if I could.
 It’s a shame Robert Redford wasn’t at the controls though.
-The Serengeti is vast and as rewarding as the Mara.
-Ngorongoro Crater is a little quiet after all the animals we have seen already though a lion and lioness perform a Lion King scene on a rock for us.
-It’s also freezing at night-we are high up here on the plateau.
+The Serengeti is vast, and as rewarding as the Mara. a bone-rattling, dust-filled drive to Ngorongoro, where we take jeeps into the crater.
+It’s a little quiet after all the animals we have seen already.
+There is dik-dik, zebra, wildebeest (the wildebeest migration is in full flow) and hosts of flamingos.
+A lion and lioness perform a scene from the Lion King on a rock platform for us.
+It’s also freezing at night-we are high up here on the plateau in our bush camp.
 I sleep in all my clothes and borrow a hot water bottle.
 Buffalo, zebra and elephant surround the tent.
 What am I complaining about?

 The beaches are colourful, sprinkled with hibiscus.
 The fishing dhows with their distinctive triangular sails swoop up and down the coast.
 The hotel is remarkably comfortable.
+Massage and prawn coconut curry.
 And it’s a very small world.
-I go snorkelling and spend the day with a guy who turns out to be the cousin of a previous travelling companion from Brighton.
+I go snorkelling and spend eight hours afterwards -we just went ‘for a drink’ -with Phil, from Dar, who turns out to be the cousin of a previous travelling companion from Brighton.
 The next day, dialogue with the lady on the adjacent sunbed reveals that she was once a student of my ex, Neil.